alif-mohdamir/google-io-columbus-2023/README.md

 # see https://elevenlabs.io/voice-lab about generating a voice id
 ```

-4. **Run the App:** Inside the `frontend` folder, start the development server to run the app locally.
+4. **Run the App:** Start the development server to run the app locally.

 ```
 npm run dev